d0tTino/UME/README.md

 Create a `.env` file in the project root before starting any services.
 Copy the template from [`docs/ENV_EXAMPLE.md`](docs/ENV_EXAMPLE.md) and set a non-default `UME_AUDIT_SIGNING_KEY` or UME will refuse to start.
-The `quickstart` command described below automatically creates this file if it is missing and inserts a random signing key:
+The `ume up` command described below automatically creates this file if it is missing and inserts a random signing key:

 ```bash